THE VOLGA GERMANS IN PORTLAND

 The list of "Scavengers" published in the 1918 Portland City Directory shows that nearly all of the garbage haulers at that time were Volga Germans.
 One of those listed, George Schmeer, had the distinction of being arrested by the Mayor of Portland in 1919, but he ended up having the last laugh.

-As “scavengers” they found items thrown away by richer folks that could be reused.
-It was called “skibby”.
+Acting as “scavengers” the garbagemen found items thrown away by richer folks that could be reused.
+They called it “skibby”.

 Around 1921, the first trucks with spoked wheels and solid rubber tires were purchased to make the work more efficient.
 Philip Leichner was the first garbageman in Portland to own a truck with a steel box.
 Leichner went on to establish the Vancouver Sanitary Service.